 Coach Chris: Now I’m a pretty active person, I exercise regularly.
-I have a tendency to overdo things sometimes and strain my lower back and for days it bothers me.
+I tend to overdo things sometimes and strain my lower back and for days it bothers me.
 It’s achy and it’s stiff.
 I feel like I’m not sure what I should be doing.

 Rick Kaselj: If it’s so bad that it changes what you do on a day-to-day basis, then rest for a day or two.